5 Ways to Reduce Unplanned Downtime: A Business’s Guide

 Conclusion

 No matter how trained and skilled your IT team is, unplanned downtime may happen anytime.
-So, keep the above list in mind to minimize its impact and avoid it as much as possible.
+So, keep the above list in mind to prevent its impact and avoid it as much as possible.
 With the right solutions, strategies, and service providers, you can help your business fight against downtime effectively.